 The tariff is available to a period of 20 years from registration of the system and is linked to the Retail Price Index (RPI).

 This table lists the current tariff rates for the other technologies that are eligible for the Feed-in-Tariff.
 The tariff band is based on the generating capacity of the installation.

-Export rates for all non-solar PV technologies were set at 4.5p/kWh from the 1st December 2012.
+The Generation Tariff rate shown is only applicable to the first 30,000 micro-CHP installations carried out in the UK, so you will need to act fairly fast to ensure that you can take advantage of this tariff.
+Export rates for all non-solar PV technologies were set at 4.64p/kWh from the 1st December 2012.
 There are no plans to introduce tariff bands dependent on your EPC rating for any of the non-solar PV technologies.

 - What happens to the Feed-In Tariff payments if I move home?